brain-score/vision/docs/source/modules/tutorial.rst

 drastically cuts the error rate for install down, as well as makes the whole process of installing dependencies easier.
-Using a venv also helps with headaches caused by clashes between Anaconda and PIP, and Pycharm (or another IDE like VScode) takes care of that.
+Using a venv also helps with headaches caused by clashes between Anaconda and PIP, and Pycharm (or another IDE like VSCode) takes care of that.

 Do I have to read/do this entire tutorial to submit a model?
 ------------------------------------------------------------